excellenteam-scaleup/Chess-template/README.md

 ## How to Submit an Exercise
 You are required to submit each exercise using "GitHub Classroom".
 To do this, you must upload a link to your "GitHub Classroom" repository via Moodle..

+### Branching and Pull Request Guidelines

+- 🚨 Your `main` branch **must remain clean and stable** at all times.
+Never push directly to `main`.
+- Create a **new branch** from `main` for each exercise (e.g., `exercise1`, `feature/queen-movement`, etc.).
+- Work on those branches and push your changes there.
+- Once you're done, open a **Pull Request (PR)** from your branch where all the changes where made into `main`.
+- In the PR, review your changes carefully using GitHub’s diff viewer.
+- Make sure all checks pass (e.g., linter, build).
+- After merging the PR into `main`, you can submit the repository link via Moodle.

 ### Pre-submission Checkup
 1. Make sure you've answered all the questions.
 2. Review and refactor your code for better readability (ideally, review your code one or two days later — sometimes it's better to review with fresh eyes).
 3. Ensure that all intended files are uploaded to Git and follow the structure convention outlined in the [Repository Structure](#repository-structure) section.
 4. Ensure that your code is running.
 5. Once you open a PR, review the changes **carefully**.
 You can leverage GitHub's built-in diff viewer.
 6. Wait and confirm that the linter test completed successfully.
 If the linter test fails, assess the errors and refactor accordingly — otherwise, each error will negatively impact your grade.
+7. Make sure you followed the [Branching and Pull Request Guidelines](#branching-and-pull-request-guidelines).
-7. Upload the repository link to Moodle.
+8. Upload the repository link to Moodle.
-8. Good luck :)
+9. Good luck :)

 <!-- Center Excellenteam image -->
 <p align="center">